 If you’re considering purchasing a two-megapixel camera, it’s generally because you’re interested in the level of image quality that can produce adequate 8-by-10-inch printouts; otherwise, a less expensive

-would be a better value.
+one-megapixel camera would be a better value.
 In addition to basic image quality factors such as sharpness and color fidelity, it’s important to have a decent optical zoom, especially if you plan to use your digital camera to take travel pictures.
 The ability to capture quality images in different lighting situations — indoors and outdoors — is also important.

 We looked at seven current two-megapixel cameras: Olympus’s C-2040 Zoom; Kodak’s DC3400 and DC3800; FujiFilm’s FinePix 2400; and Hewlett-Packard’s PhotoSmart 315, 618, and 912.
 As we evaluated the cameras, we compared them to